 Gibberellins: cause stem elongation, seed germination, and flowering.

-Cytokinins: cause cell division, delay ageing leaves
+Cytokinins: cause cell division, and delay ageing leaves.

 Ethylene: controls fruit ripening and leaf abscission.